smfactor/smfactor.github.io/aboutme/index.md

 Check out an interview I did with the Wesleyan Newsletter [here](http://newsletter.blogs.wesleyan.edu/2015/05/19/samfactor/).

 I enjoy hiking and camping in what little free time I have.
 I also dabble in astrophotography.
 Below are a few pictures I took.
-(More to come!)
+(More to come, including pictures of the recent solar eclipse from Grand Teton National Park!)

 The Orion Nebula from Mauna Kea VIS, HI (Nikon D5200 300mm f/6.3 59x2sec ISO:6400)
 ![ASTOri](../img/Stack.jpg "The Orion Nebula")